JoinColony/colonyJS/packages/sdk/docs/api/classes/ColonyGraph.md

 **`Deprecated`**

-- will be replaced in v2.0
+- will be replaced when new Colony GraphQL server is public

 This queries the Colony graph database for all teams including their metadata.
 The metadata is fetched from IPFS